Service credit is accrued through contributions during school employment and for other service at no cost, or for other service that may be purchased.

 No more than a total of two years of service credit can be purchased.
 For each year of credit, the employee must pay contributions based on the first year of full-time SERS-covered employment after returning to work, plus interest from the date of the return to work to the date of payment.

-The employer at the time of the resignation, is responsible to pay the employer contributions and interest.
+The employer at the time of the resignation is responsible for paying the employer contributions and interest.

 There are several ways in which an employee may obtain military service credit depending on when the employee entered the service and returned to public employment.
 These include: